 Imprint and Privacy Policy

-With this Privacy Policy, we inform you about the processing of personal data in connection with our activities and operations, including our www.liom.com website.
-In particular, we inform you about the purposes, methods, and locations where we process personal data.
-We also provide information about the rights of individuals whose data we process.
+With this Privacy Policy, we inform you about the processing of personal data in connection with our activities and operations, including our website under the domain name www.liom.com.
+In particular, we provide information on why, how, and where we process which personal data.
+We also inform about the rights of individuals whose data we process.

-For specific or additional activities and operations, other privacy policies or information on data protection may apply.
+For specific or additional activities and operations, we may publish further privacy policies or other privacy-related information.

-We are subject to Swiss data protection law and, if applicable, foreign data protection laws, particularly those of the European Union (EU) with the European General Data Protection Regulation (GDPR).
+We are subject to Swiss data protection law as well as any applicable foreign data protection laws, in particular those of the European Union (EU) under the European General Data Protection Regulation (GDPR).

 Daniel Perotti